How to Write a Winning Resume: Take Your Resume from “Meh” to “We Need to Meet Her!” (Free Resume Templates Included)

 You aren’t a one dimensional person; you have interests and passions outside of the office and while maybe that stuff doesn’t line up with a job requirement, it makes you who you are.
 That’s where a Personal section comes in.

 Be the candidate with great skills who also is interested in photography, learning foreign languages, historical fiction, or soccer – this makes you could stand out a bit more.
 The interviewer on the other side of your resume isn’t one dimensional either and you could have something in common.
 Or your creative streak, travel experience, or sense of humor could make you an even better candidate for the job!

-If you’re hesitant to add in a personal section, think about adding in a section on Skills instead.
-Does the job you’re applying for require specific skills (technical skills, communication skills, nunchuck skills)?
+If you’re hesitant to add in a personal section on your resume, think about adding in a section on Skills instead.
+Does the job you’re applying for require specific skills (technical skills, communication skills, nun chuck skills)?
 Make sure it’s super clear you have exactly what the employer is looking for.

-Want some more resume help?
+Want some more help writing a winning resume?
 I’ve got you!

 Now that you’re resume is looking FANTASTIC, time to start getting it out there.
 But only to jobs you really want.
 Remember that part!

 With an overabundance of excitement about resume writing,